 Advanced Practice Fellowship Overview

 The UC Davis advanced practice fellowship program is designed to support new graduate nurse practitioners (NPs) and physician assistants (PAs) in the critical first year as they transition into practice.
 The programs’ primary goals are to help you develop relevant practical skills in critical thinking, evidence-based practice, and procedural skills in your area of interest.
-Throughout your experience, expert advanced practice professionals and physician colleagues will help you develop specialty specific skills and the confidence you need to begin a career in Burn Surgery, In-patient Glycemic, Neurological Surgery, Neurology, Oncology, Orthopedic Surgery, Radiology and Trauma Surgery.
+Throughout your experience, expert advanced practice professionals and physician colleagues will help you develop specialty specific skills and the confidence you need to begin a career in Burn Surgery, In-patient Glycemic, Neurology, Neurocritical Care, Neurological Surgery, Oncology, Orthopedic Surgery, Radiology and Trauma Surgery.

 - Direct patient care in a supervised structured environment